morganherlocker/gistmap/README.md

 gistmap
 =======

-web app that creates an interactive map from a github repo
+gistmap is a web app that creates an interactive map from a gist with geojson files.

 Use: